Hill House’s wildly popular Nap Dress gets a ‘Bridgerton’ makeover

 Fans of Shonda Rhimes’s Netflix blockbuster series Bridgerton rejoice!
-You may not be getting a star turn from Regé-Jean Page for season two, but now you can live out your Regency-era fantasy, care of the latest collection of Nap Dresses from Hill House Home, which drops today.
+You may not be getting a star turn from Regé-Jean Page for season two, but now you can live out your Regency-era fantasy, care of the latest collection of Nap Dresses from Hill House Home, which dropped today.

 In a three-way collaboration, Hill House Home has partnered with Netflix and the female-driven creative agency Phenomenal to release a line of three dresses and two hair pins that are inspired by the gorgeous aesthetics of Bridgerton.
 Two of the dresses feature custom prints created by Diane Hill, a Black London-based artist who specializes in chinoiserie, a style that was popular in the Regency era in which Bridgerton is set.
 The drop is designed to highlight women’s empowerment by bringing together female-founded brands and female artists.